ahnaf17/search-something/README.md

 2. Product can be marked as favourite
 - Assuming the element representing the "heart" is a clickable image, check if that image is present on the screen.
+- trigger a click and check if for the image that represents liked product (for example, red heart) is displayed.
+If this action involves an api call during implementation, api needs to be mocked

 3. Display discount text for discounted products
 - pass discount info in the mock data